Billotais/bilat.xyz/vita.md

 out = self.out_tr(out)
 ```

+[https://github.com/eriklindernoren/PyTorch-GAN](https://github.com/eriklindernoren/PyTorch-GAN) : Collection of code file to implement a GAN in pytorch.

-## Audio specific
+### Audio specific

 torchaudio seems to be able to do resampling, and can handle waveform audio.
 Can do many other transformations.
 Probably good to use this if we do super resolution, so we can generate our intput data.
-Tuto [here](https://pytorch.org/tutorials/beginner/audio_preprocessing_tutorial.html) Wasn't able to install it, always an error.
+Tuto [here](https://pytorch.org/tutorials/beginner/audio_preprocessing_tutorial.html) Doesn't work with anaconda

 Could also try to use [Librosa](https://stackoverflow.com/questions/30619740/python-downsampling-wav-audio-file) that can open files downsampled directly.